ShubhDoshi/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer

-I have built a Graphical User Interface using React Framework to visulaize various Pathfinding Algorithms and Maze Generation Algorithms.
+I have built a Graphical User Interface using React Framework to visualize various Pathfinding Algorithms and Maze Generation Algorithms.

 Check out the Pathfinding Visualizer in the link below and experiment with the Pathfinding and Maze Generation Algorithms: